innot/argparseDecorator/docs/source/usage.rst

     def foobar(word):
          ...

-Any such decorated function is called by *execute(cmdstring)* when the *cmdstring* contains the command.
+Any such decorated function is called by :code:`execute(cmdstring)` when the :code:`cmdstring` contains the command.

 Arguments
 +++++++++